arimori/ignite-worldtrip/README.md

 ### 📑 Ignite | Worldtrip

 ---
-As part of the challenges from Ignite 4th chapter, this project was built in order to implement the [ChakraUI](https://chakra-ui.com/) and practice the Mobile First concept on this layout.
+As part of the challenges from the 4th chapter of Ignite, this project was built in order to implement the [ChakraUI](https://chakra-ui.com/) and practice the Mobile First concept on this layout.

 The [UI](https://www.figma.com/file/abjzMIdIwZ0RCAQIlO4TN0/Desafio-1-M%C3%B3dulo-4-ReactJS-(Copy)?node-id=49%3A3) was developed by Rocketseat Team.

+### 🛠 Languages and libraries:
+- `React`

 ### :checkered_flag: Instructions
 ---